backstage/mkdocs-techdocs-core/README.md

 ### Unreleased

 ### 1.2.2
- - Added config override of `pymdownx.snippets` for [security](https://github.com/facelessuser/pymdown-extensions/security/advisories/GHSA-jh85-wwv9-24hv).
+ - Added config override of `pymdownx.snippets` for [security](https://github.com/facelessuser/pymdown-extensions/security/advisories/GHSA-jh85-wwv9-24hv). `restrict_base_path` will always be `true`.
+If you currently use snippets with files outside of the directory, those files will no longer be included.

 ### 1.2.1
  - Use latest version of `pymdown-extensions` which contains [security fixes](https://github.com/backstage/mkdocs-techdocs-core/pull/123).